Sangsad Bangladesh Television: History

 On 11 February 2010, Member of Parliament Benzir Ahmed proposed the launch of a television channel named 'Sangsad Bangladesh' for the need to broadcast live parliament sessions to the people.

 Sangsad Television commenced a two-hour test broadcast via satellite on 23 January 2011 at 18:00 (BST).
 It officially began broadcasting on 25 January 2011 on both satellite and digital terrestrial television, after the legislature voted in favor of establishing a channel dedicated to live parliamentary broadcasts, using the facilities of Bangladesh Television.
 On 9 February 2020, due to technical difficulties, Sangsad Television did not show live parliamentary broadcasts, and instead broadcast music programming that day.

 In March 2020, during the COVID-19 pandemic, which caused schools in Bangladesh to shut down, Sangsad Television, along with BTV, began airing educational live lessons for primary and secondary-level students.
 The channel had become more important for students to learn at home.

 In May 2021, Sangsad Television became available to be streamed worldwide, along with its three sister channels, via the BTV app.
 In May 2022, the government of Bangladesh ordered the broadcast of Sangsad Television, along with its sisters, in airports across the country.
 After the arson attack at Bangladesh Television's headquarters on 18 July 2024 during the quota reform protests, Sangsad Television temporarily ceased transmissions on that day.

 Programming

 Sangsad Television mainly broadcasts live broadcasts from the Jatiya Sangsad Bhaban during the evenings.
 It also sometimes broadcasts the history of the Parliament of Bangladesh and its legislative practices overseas.
 During the COVID-19 pandemic, Sangsad Television aired live lessons for students with time slots depending on the grade level.
 The channel uses Bangabandhu-1 for broadcasting on satellite television.
-Presently Sangsad Bangladesh Television is simulcasting BTV National during its on-air time due to the dissolution of 12th Jatiya Sangsad.